-Two workers were stranded on top of the scaffolding that partially collapsed on the east side of Van Pelt Library Monday afternoon.
+Two workers were stranded on top of the scaffolding that partially collapsed on the east side of Van Pelt Library on June 17.

 Samantha Faublas, an employee at the Hospital of the University of Pennsylvania who witnessed the rescue, said the workers seemed “very calm” and “very still" as they were cut out of their harnesses and brought down using ladders.

 Faublas added, “I think one of them look[ed] like he might have had an injury to his elbow."